VeryGoodErotica/geekPub/README.md

 This is an example shell script for creating an ePub archive from the UNIX command line.
 You will need to modify it for your own use.

-The concept, it makes it easy to pull your ePub sources for a `git` or other revision control system and create the archive without needing fancy GUI tools.
+The concept, it makes it easy to pull your ePub sources from a `git` or other revision control system and create the archive without needing fancy GUI tools.

 The example shell script makes use of the `updateTimestamp.py` script to update